theochem/Selector/doc/api/selectors.rst

 ﻿..
     : -*- coding: utf-8 -*-
-    : The DiverseSelector library provides a set of tools to select molecule : subset with maximum molecular diversity.
+    : The selector library provides a set of tools to select molecule : subset with maximum molecular diversity.
     :
     : Copyright (C) 2022 The QC-Devs Community
     :
-    : This file is part of DiverseSelector.
+    : This file is part of selector.
     :
-    : DiverseSelector is free software; you can redistribute it and/or : modify it under the terms of the GNU General Public License : as published by the Free Software Foundation; either version 3 : of the License, or (at your option) any later version.
+    : selector is free software; you can redistribute it and/or : modify it under the terms of the GNU General Public License : as published by the Free Software Foundation; either version 3 : of the License, or (at your option) any later version.
     :
-    : DiverseSelector is distributed in the hope that it will be useful, : but WITHOUT ANY WARRANTY; without even the implied warranty of : MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    : selector is distributed in the hope that it will be useful, : but WITHOUT ANY WARRANTY; without even the implied warranty of : MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the : GNU General Public License for more details.